NewslettersSign inAPP

 The period of Lent is often observed with an act of sacrifice to remember the 40 days that Jesus Christ spent fasting in the desert.
 For a period the Catholic Church is thought to have banned the consumption of meats and rich foods during Lent, so Mardi Gras became an opportunity for a final lavish blow-out.
 Hence, ‘Fat Tuesday’.

-The celebration is thought to have landed in the America in 1699.
+The celebration is believed to have landed in the Americas in 1699.
 French-Canadian explorer Pierre Le Moyne d’Oberville settled in the area that is now New Orleans and the tradition took root there.
-The city of New Orleans hosted its first Mardi Gras parade in 1837 and it now boasts one of the biggest celebrations in the world.
+The city of New Orleans hosted its first Mardi Gras parade in 1837 and it now boasts one of the biggest such celebrations in the world.

 Rules